open5gs/open5gs/docs/_docs/tutorial/02-VoLTE-setup.md

 If you are using OpenStack, installing Open5GS and Kamailio IMS on the same machine is very important because the **Framed-IP-Address** in the AAR request via Rx interface takes received IP address and port in ims_qos module, hence, if the Open5GS is on a separate VM/machine, the IP and port received in received_ip and received_port values seen by Kamailio IMS will be the NATed IP of the Open5GS machine resulting in failing of AAR request.
 {: .notice--danger}

 Modify below mentioned parts of configuration files in addition to **Configure Open5GS** section.
-For reference, look at the configuration files at [https://github.com/herlesupreeth/Open5gs_Config](https://github.com/herlesupreeth/Open5gs_Config)
+For reference, look at the configuration files at [https://github.com/herlesupreeth/Open5gs_Config](https://github.com/herlesupreeth/Open5gs_Config).
+These configuration only holds for open5gs tag v1.3.0, please tweak configuration files based on the open5gs tag you use.
 {: .notice--warning}

 - Change realm of components to `epc.mnc001.mcc001.3gppnetwork.org`